rctaptap/aws-check-reserved-instances/README.md

     $ aws-check-reserved-instances.py

 # Report
-- OK : All reserved servers applies for all instances in this family and network
+- OK : If is "0" all reserved servers applies for all instances in this family and network.
+If is more than "0" all reserved servers applies for all instances in this family and network and there some servers that you can reserved
 - ALERT: There are reserved servers that do not apply for all instances in this family and network
 - DESIRE: You have instances that you can reserved